jstedfast/MailKit/README.md

 API documentation can be found at [https://www.mimekit.net/docs](https://www.mimekit.net/docs).

-Some example snippets can also be found in the [`Documentation/Examples`](https://github.com/jstedfast/MailKit/tree/master/Documentation/Examples) directory.
+Some example snippets can also be found in the [`Documentation/Examples`](https://github.com/jstedfast/MailKit/tree/master/Documentation/Examples) directory and bigger exampls in the [`samples`](https://github.com/jstedfast/MailKit/tree/master/samples) directory.

 A copy of the XML-formatted API reference documentation is also included in the NuGet package.